Nimausfi/HDMI_Out/README.md

 2- Clock multiplier -> Mixed-Mode Clock Manager (MMCM)

-Photo of the output pattern generated from Arty-Z7 20:
+Photo of the output pattern generated from the FPGA: